thomascountoures/cs-go-stat-finder/README.md

 # API

 I've constructed a small internal API to hold the most recent users viewed.
-Route is accessibile at:
+Route is accessible at:

 `/api/recentPlayers`